 STN Sports is a part of the Stations Casino brand which owns and runs are variety of casinos that are located off the main strip in Las Vegas.
 As a side note, if you haven’t been to one of these casinos then we highly recommend checking them out.
 Across the board, these are most well-run casinos in Las Vegas and their machines have the most competitive odds in town.
 This app is also made by Miomni Gaming and, as we mentioned above, they do a very good job with their apps.

 There are a variety of things that we love about this app.
 First, once your first bet is made, you are automatically given thirty dollars in free play to use in a Stations Casino.
-Second, this is the only sportsbook app that currently ties into the rewards program (which can be found at SCLV).
+Second, this is one of only two sportsbook apps that currently ties into the rewards program (which can be found at SCLV).
 For every dollar bet on sports, the bettor gets one point and one credit on their player’s club card.
 Right now, 100 points equal a dollar, and all of this can be used for free play, dining or other amenities at the casinos.
 This benefit was the deciding factor in placing STN Sports just ahead of the Superbook app.

 The one drawback for STN Sports is their lack of live betting on most events, but this is really the only downside to the STN Sports app.